 I still believe childhood is ages 0-21, and I still believe that the Accumulation Phase comes after that.

-At age 40, though, there is a wonderful burst of energy (I go more into that in this episode), and for most of us, a rebirth.
+At age 40, though, there is a wonderful burst of energy (I go more into that in Golden Windows of Organizing Opportunity), and for most of us, a rebirth.

 Sure, your “rebirth” at age 40 might be becoming a chauffeur for growing kids, and you might live in a minivan.
 That was mine!